dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 276

 Our previous tool, lumping, helps us simplify by discarding less important information.
-Our next tool, probabilistic reasoning, helps us when our information is already incomplete—when we've discarded even the chance or the wish to collect the missing information.
+Our next tool, probabilistic reasoning, helps us when our information is already incomplete — when we've discarded even the chance or the wish to collect the missing information.

 7.1 Probability as degree of belief: Bayesian probability The essential concept in using probability to simplify the world is that probability is a degree of belief.
 Therefore, a probability is based on our knowledge, and it changes when our knowledge changes.

 7.1.1 Is it my telephone number?

 Here is an example from soon after I had moved to England.
 I was talking to a friend on the phone, of the old-fashioned variety with wires connecting it to the wall.
 David needed to call me back.
 However, having just moved to the apartment, I was unsure of my phone number; plus, for anyone used to American phone numbers, British phone numbers have a strange and hard-to-remember format.
 I had a reasonably likely guess, which I gave David so that he could call me back.
-After I hung up, I tested my guess by picking up my phone and dialing my guess—and got a busy signal.
+After I hung up, I tested my guess by picking up my phone and dialing my guess — and got a busy signal.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae